pureconfig/pureconfig/docs/docs/docs/non-automatic-derivation.md

 ### Semi-Automatic for Sealed Families

-To support a sealed family with semi-automatic derivation, you'll need to provide a derivation for every member of the family.
+To support a sealed family with semi-automatic derivation, you'll need to provide a derivation for every concrete member of the family and the base of the family.

 ```scala mdoc:silent
 sealed trait Occupation extends Product with Serializable